 If farmlands will be disrupted by the proposed project, CPA-106 (corridor type projects) or Form AD 1006 (non-corridor type projects) must be completed by Caltrans.
 The results determine if the consideration of additional project alternatives will be required.

 The Land Evaluation and Site Assessment (LESA), originally developed by the NRCS, is a useful tool for quantifying the merits of retaining, in agricultural use, parcels proposed for conversion.

 Data collection and analysis for farmland impacts can be carried out by persons without specialized training, although prior experience and an educational background in geography, social ecology, economics, sociology, or regional planning may be very helpful, particularly in complex situations.

-Refer to the Caltrans Environmental Handbook, Volume 4, Chapter 4 for further guidance on how to fill out the Form AD 1006.
+Refer to the Caltrans Environmental Handbook, Volume 4, Chapter 4 for further guidance on how to fill out the appropriate NRCS form.

-Refer to the Caltrans Environmental Handbook, Volume 4, Chapter 4 for further guidance on how to fill out the Form AD 1006.
+Refer to the Caltrans Environmental Handbook, Volume 4, Chapter 4 for further guidance on how to fill out the appropriate NRCS form.

 Farmlands analysis should be conducted during the planning stage of a project:

 - Prior to the draft environmental document; and

 - Prior to any route selection or acquisition activities.